 If you own a small business and you have a turnover order against you, a court receiver can come in and take over the cash register, collect the money from your customers as they buy your merchandise, and just collect the money until they've collected enough to pay the judgment (plus their commission, which could be another 25%!).

-Here in Houston, one legal firm that does quite a few of these turnover receiverships is Pratt & Malone, P.C.
-The lawyers are Peter Pratt and Jon Malone.
+Here in Houston, one legal firm that does quite a few of these turnover receiverships is Jon Malone LTD. The lawyer is Jon Malone.
 If you have a judgment against you and one of these lawyers is the receiver, hire us or another law firm that specializes in debt relief and bankruptcy, and fast.
 These collection attorneys know how these turnover receiverships work, and they don't want to hear excuses.